dylan-lang/opendylan/documentation/duim-reference/source/conventions.rst

 Most DUIM objects are *immutable*, that is, at the API level none of their components can be modified once the object is created.
-Examples of immutable objects include all of the members of the *<region>* classes, pens, brushes, colors, and text styles.
+Examples of immutable objects include all of the members of the :class:`<region>` classes, pens, brushes, colors, and text styles.
 Since immutable objects by definition never change, functions in the DUIM API can safely capture immutable objects without first copying them.
 This also allows DUIM to